friendlyanon/cmake-init/README.md

 Two targets are made available to check and fix code in developer mode using the `format-check` and `format-fix` targets respectively.

+**NOTE**: the project generates files that are formatted according to clang-format 11.
+Newer or older versions may format the project differently.

 ### codespell